wzab/qemu/README.rst

 ============================

-This is a special version of the QEMU emulator supplemented with a C model of the HLS-implemented DMA engine for HEP DAQ Systems.
+This is a special version of the QEMU emulator supplemented with a C model of the PCIe-connected HLS-implemented DMA engine for HEP DAQ Systems.

 ===========
 QEMU README